molaya-uk/app-manager/README.md

 # App Manager
-An Ansible based framework for managing app deployment for Splunk®.
+An Ansible based framework for managing app deployment for Splunk.

 ## Introduction
 The project contains a simple Ansible based framework that can be used to manage apps and add-ons for Splunk deployments.
 The main goal of the framework is to provide simple, flexible and extendable solution that can be easily adjusted for a particular platform.